Greg Kopp's TSI Page

 is similar to the TIM on the SORCE and TCTE but with improved electronics from those instruments.
 As part of the continuing TSIS series, this TIM is intended to provide the TSI climate data record into the foreseeable future.

-Current SORCE, TCTE, and TSIS-1 TIM Data Plots
+Current SORCE, TCTE, TSIS-1 TIM and CTIM Data Plots

 Daily and 6-hourly averaged